 Note that QQ plots are not limited to testing for normality.
 You can test against any postulated distribution, and can even plot two distributions against each other.

 If you are testing for normality, R has two built-in functions that streamline the process:

-qqnorm(x_observed); qqline(x_observed)
+'''

+qqnorm(x); qqline(x)

+'''